 - Reservations are not required.
-Vehicles are transported on a first come, first serve basis.
+Vehicles are transported on a first-come, first-served basis.

-- Commercial vehicles over one half ton must have reservations made by 4:00 pm at least a day prior to passage.
-Please be in line 20 Minutes before departure time.
+- Commercial vehicles over one half ton must have reservations made by 4:00 pm at least one day prior to passage.
+Please be in line 20 minutes before departure time.

-- Motorcycles are taken with vehicles on a first come first serve basis.
+- Motorcycles are taken with vehicles on a first-come, first-served basis.

-- It is the Captain’s discretion to choose to carry motorcycles during high winds.
+- It is the Captain’s discretion to choose to carry any motorcycles during high winds.